EESSI/docs/docs/filesystem_layer/stratum1.md

 ```

 Make sure that you have added the hostname or IP address of your server to the
-`/inventory/hosts` file.
-Finally install the Stratum 1 using one of the two following options.
+`inventory/hosts` file.
+Finally, install the Stratum 1 using one of the two following options.

 Option 1: